 - Add the beeswax.

-- Keep stirring till the beeswax melts.
+- Keep stirring until the beeswax melts.

 - When all the ingredients have blended well, let it cool down.